 On the other hand, those who have chosen the inclusion of the Aranyakas and the Upanisads as important parts of the Vedic compilation, have intended to emphasize the latter and treated the former as providing a transition to the latter and thus a sort of no man’s land to which neither the votaries of Karma in the technical Vedic sense nor those of Jnana(knowledge) found any interest what so ever.

 It is also to be noted that among the four vedas, instead of the proclaimed harmony, there is a continuous one up manship amongst the specialists of the different vedas.

-It is only the Samaveda who relegates the R.K Samhita to the realm of the lifeless body whose soul is the sama.
-The Atharvaveda explicity asserts that those who study the three-fold vedas will reads the highest heaven, but yet the atnarvans go beyond to the great worlds of Brahman.
-As for the Yajurveda it places itself not only in the centre ofthe sacrificial ritual, but by making the ritual itself as central to the veda, it relegates all the non-ritual parts of the other vedas to a secondary status and dismiss them as arthavada”.
+It is only the Samaveda who relegates the R.K Samhita to the realm of the lifeless body whose soul is the same.
+The Atharvaveda explicitly asserts that those who study the three-fold Vedas will read the highest heaven, yet the atnarvans go beyond the great worlds of Brahman.
+As for the Yajurveda, it places itself not only in the center of the sacrificial ritual but by making the ritual itself as central to the Veda, it relegates all the non-ritual parts of the other Vedas to secondary status and dismisses them as arthavada”.

 The Vedas, the foundation texts of Indian thinking, have to be rescued from the age-old forms in which they have been imprisoned.
 For this, a new way of looking at the texts is required.